gabechutuape/shortest-path-flight/DEVELOPMENT.md

 ### Progress 12/10 (rchaud9)
 Worked some more on the testfile.
 We have good tests, but we still need to test for the actual program, as in testing for shortest distance.

+### Progress 12/11 (dimitar3)
+Bug Fixes: Added a check in shortest path function, changed to using relative file paths in test cases, made some functions public as necessary, moved structs to top of file to fix errors.